 Venkatesh Varadachari is the founder of Money-Wizards Global Pte Ltd, that owns the education brands Money-Wizards, PiWizards and Scratch Ninja.

 Venkatesh believes that knowledge should be made available to people in all walks of life.
 Venkatesh also believes in the power of education to transform lives.

 Venkatesh has an MBA from the prestigious Indian Institute of Management, Bangalore.

 He also has a degree in Electrical Engineering from Madras University and a Masters in Financial Engineering from National University of Singapore.

-Satyajeet is a passionate technology enthusiast and is excited about the possibility of impacting education through technology.
+Satya is a passionate technology enthusiast and is excited about the possibility of impacting education through technology.
 Satya holds a Masters in Computer Applications from VIT, one of the premier engineering institutes in India.
-He is a product engineer at Makerdemy and spends his time creating exciting courses around the credit card sized Raspberry Pi.
+He is a product engineer and spends his time creating exciting courses around the credit card sized Raspberry Pi.